Vinnes

-Vinnes is a village in Austevoll municipality in Vestland county, Norway.
-The village is located on Vestre Vinnesvåg area on the southeastern shore of the island of Huftarøy, about 1 km southwest of the village of Husavik and about 5 km east of the village of Bekkjarvik.
+Vinnes is a village in Austevoll Municipality in Vestland county, Norway.
+The village is located in the Vestre Vinnesvåg area along the southeastern shore of the island of Huftarøy, about 1 km southwest of the village of Husavik and about 5 km east of the village of Bekkjarvik.
 Vinnes School is located in the village, serving the southern part of the island.